Commitments and Contingencies

 NOTE 18 COMMITMENTS AND CONTINGENCIES

-From time to time, the Company may become involved in various lawsuits and legal proceedings, which arise in the ordinary course of business.
-However, litigation is subject to inherent uncertainties, and an adverse result in these or other matters may arise from time to time that may harm the Companys business.
-Except as disclosed below, the Company is currently not aware of any such legal proceedings or claims that the Company believes will have, individually or in the aggregate, a material adverse effect on the Companys business, financial conditions or operating results.
+From time to time, we may become involved in various lawsuits and legal proceedings, which arise, in the ordinary course of business.
+However, litigation is subject to inherent uncertainties, and an adverse result in these or other matters may arise from time to time that may harm our business.
+Except as disclosed below, we are currently not aware of any such legal proceedings or claims that we believe will have, individually or in the aggregate, a material adverse effect on our business, financial conditions or operating results.

 While incapable of estimation, in the opinion of management, the individual regulatory and legal matters in which it might involve in the future are not expected to have a material adverse effect on the Companys financial position, results of operations, or cash flows.

 The Company leased various facilities under a non-cancelable operating lease which expired on September 30, 2013.
 That lease required minimum monthly rental payments of $4,750 plus various expenses incidental to use of the property.
 The Company had an option to extend the lease for one twelve month period.

 Effective on October 1, 2014, the Company entered into a new lease agreement for this facility with a term of twenty-four months with an option for another twelve months.
 Rent in the first twenty-four months is $7,800 per month plus various expenses incidental to use of the property.
 If the Company exercises its option for another twelve months, the rent during that period will be $8,500 per month plus various expenses incidental to use of the property.